8 Best Sewing Machines for Monogramming Everything

 3. Sewing and Embroidery Machine

-If you want to design your own monograms or make letters of different sizes, you are likely looking for a sewing machine that is also an embroidery machine.
+If you want to design your own monograms or make letters of different sizes, you need an embroidery machine, which is costlier but offers more functionality and variety.

 Best Monogramming Sewing Machines (That Aren’t Embroidery Machines)